davidswelt/zot_bib_web/README.md

 or:
   sudo easy_install pyzotero

+- ensure zot.py is executable (chmod ug+x zot.py)

+- Test:

+   ./zot.py

+   Then view zotero-bib.html in a browser.
+   If that looks good, move on to the next steps for configuration.

 - In a new file called settings.py, add configuration as documented.
-  See settings_example.py for an example.
+  You may use settings_example.py as a start.
   Go to zotero.org to get your API secret key.

-- Upload jquery.js to your server (or find it).
+- Upload the site folder or its contents to a public place on your web server.

-- ensure zot.py is executable (chmod ug+x zot.py)
+  By default, /site/... is the assumed URL.

 To generate HTML and include it in a website: